cbjuan/ibm-message-hub-samples/README.md

 # ibm-message-hub-samples
-Examples on how to create message consumers & producers using IBM Message Hub
+Examples on how to create message consumers & producers using IBM Message Hub.
+Coded in Python.
+Runs in local machine.

 This repo contains 3 files:
  * consumer.py -> This script run a consumer that listens to a Kafka topic using IBM Message Hub.
 It runs in forever using a ```while True``` loop.